Precision-Recall Curves Using Information Divergence Frontiers: INTRODUCTION

 The central problem considered in the paper is the development of a framework that formalizes the concepts of precision and recall for arbitrary measures, and enables the development of principled evaluation tools.
 Namely, we want to understand how does a learned model, henceforth denoted by $\Qd$, compare to the target distribution $\Pd$.
 Informally, to compute the precision we need to estimate how much probability $\Qd$ assigns to regions of the space where $\Pd$ has high probability.
 Alternatively, to compute the recall we need to estimate how much probability $\Pd$ assigns to regions of the space that are likely under $\Qd$.

-We start by developing an intuitive understanding of the problem with simple examples where the relationship between $\Pd$ and $\Qd$ is easily understandable. \Cref{fig:intuition} illustrates the case where $\Pd$ and $\Qd$ are uniform distributions with supports $\supp(\Pd)$ and $\supp(\Qd)$.
+Let us start by developing an intuitive understanding of the problem with simple examples where the relationship between $\Pd$ and $\Qd$ is easily understandable. \Cref{fig:intuition} illustrates the case where $\Pd$ and $\Qd$ are uniform distributions with supports $\supp(\Pd)$ and $\supp(\Qd)$.
 To help with the exposition of our approach in the next section, we also introduce the distributions $\Rd_\cup$ and $\Rd_\cap$ which are uniform on the union and intersection of the supports of $\Pd$ and $\Qd$ respectively.
 Then, the \emph{loss in precision} can then be understood to be proportional to the measure of $\supp(\Qd) \setminus \supp(\Rd_\cap)$ which corresponds to the "part of $\Qd$ not covered by $\Pd$".
 Analogously, the \emph{loss in recall} of $\Qd$ w.r.t.\ $\Pd$ is proportional to the size of $\supp(\Pd) \setminus \supp(\Rd_\cap)$ which represents the "part of $\Pd$ not covered by $\Qd$.
 Note that we can also write these sets as $\supp(\Rd_\cup)\setminus \supp(\Pd)$ and $\supp(\Rd_\cup)\setminus \supp(\Qd)$ respectively.
 The precision and recall are then naturally maximized when $\Pd=\Qd$.
-When the distributions are discrete, we expect tradeoffs similar to those in \Cref{fig:intuition_categorical}.
-In particular, the first column corresponds to $\Qd$ which fails to model one of the modes of $\Pd$, and the second column to a $\Qd$ which has an ``extra'' mode.
+When the distributions are discrete we would like to generate plots similar to those in \Cref{fig:intuition_categorical}.
+The first column corresponds to $\Qd$ which fails to model one of the modes of $\Pd$, and the second column to a $\Qd$ which has an ``extra'' mode.
 We would like our framework to mark these two failure modes as losses in recall and precision, respectively.
-The third column corresponds to $\Pd=\Qd$, followed by a case where $\Pd$ and $\Qd$ have disjoint support.
-Finally, for the last two columns, a possible precision-recall tradeoff is illustrated.
+The third column corresponds to $\Pd=\Qd$, followed by a situation where $\Pd$ and $\Qd$ have disjoint support.
+Finally, for the last two columns, a possible precision-recall trade-off is illustrated.
 While this intuition is satisfying for uniform and categorical distributions, it is unclear how to extend it to continuous distributions that might be supported on the complete space.

-\section{Divergence Frontiers}
+\section{DIVERGENCE FRONTIERS}